bryanpiguave/OpenCV-CUDA/README.md

 	- *output*: file.exe

 ## Generate Docker image with compiled OpenCV to use CUDA
-Now, we can proceed to compile the openCV source code in order for it to make some processes directly in a GPU.
+Now, we can proceed to compile the OpenCV source code in order for it to make some processes directly in a GPU.

 1. You need to create a folder to clone de opencv and opencv-contrib repositories there (if their latest versions are too recent, I would suggest to try with the second to last)
 2. Find out which nvidia docker image you have to use.
 In order to do that you have to check which GPU you have.